amazon-archives/oss-datastore/README.md

 > `pipenv install <package name> --dev`

-To run, ensure you have copied sample.env to .env or you export the environment variables when running from the command line, fill in the config info, and run
+To run, ensure you have copied sample.env to .env and source it or you export the environment variables when running from the command line, fill in the config info, and run

 > `pipenv run python datastore.py`

+## Additional setup for AWS
+In order to get things setup for running thing in AWS you will need to export your completed .env file and run the aws-cdk bootstrap.

+> source .env

+> cdk boostrap

+For more information see the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) docs.

+## Deploying to AWS
+Due to limitations in the AWS-CDK you will need to follow [AWS Sectretsmanager Creat a Basic Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) and set the name and secret key to 'OSS-Datastore-GitHub-Token'.
+All you have left to do is run the following from the root folder:

+> ./lambda_setup_deploy.sh

+This will create and launch a Cloudformation template to build the resources we need in AWS. **** THIS WILL COST YOU MONEY ****

+### Notes on running in AWS
+This will charge *YOUR* account so you should keep that in mind when running this package.

+The cron scheduler is setup to run once every 24 hours and is kicked off at 00:00 in the morning.
+This was selected to ensure the pulls don't interfere with PST working hours.
+The schedule can be altered in [oss_datastore_lambda_stack.py](infra/oss_datastore_lambda/oss_datastore_lambda_stack.py)

 ## Note on the Dead Letter Queue
 In order to ensure that our data is being pulled and stored from the GitHub API I track and store failed requests in a Dead Letter Queue (DLQ) for manual action.
 My intention is to attach monitoring to the DLQ and alarm/alert when a new item is added so an admin can investigate why the request failed.
 Since the reason for the failure can occur for many different reasons I track the infomration about which API version failed, the query/request that failed, and the response body/headers/status code for analysis.
 From there it is on the admin to take action to ensure the request is retried and the data is successfully stored.